MicrosoftDocs/biztalk-docs/his/install-and-config-guides/what-s-new-in-his-2013.md

 -   [Removed Features](../install-and-config-guides/what-s-new-in-his-2013.md#Removed)

- For more information about all of the features and functionality in [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)], see [What is HIS](../install-and-config-guides/what-is-his.md).
+ For more information about all of the features and functionality in Host Integration Server, see [What is HIS](../install-and-config-guides/what-is-his.md).

 ## Platforms